maennchen/ZipStream-PHP/README.md

 ## Known issues

-The native Mac OS archive extraction tool might not open archives in some conditions.
+The native Mac OS archive extraction tool prior to macOS 10.15 might not open archives in some conditions.
 A workaround is to disable the Zip64 feature with the option `$opt->setEnableZip64(false)`.
-This limits the archive to 4 Gb and 64k files but will allow Mac OS users to open them without issue.
+This limits the archive to 4 Gb and 64k files but will allow users on macOS 10.14 and below to open them without issue.
 See #116.

 The linux `unzip` utility might not handle properly unicode characters.
 It is recommended to extract with another tool like [7-zip](https://www.7-zip.org/).
 See [#146](https://github.com/maennchen/ZipStream-PHP/issues/146).